Top three reasons to go rock climbing in Clear Creek Canyon

 Dress comfortably and for the weather in clothes you can move in.
 We suggest bringing clothing appropriate for the season.
 Layers are best and don’t wear jeans.

-- Also, costs per person decrease as the group grows, so it’s the perfect opportunity to climb with friends and family.
+- Costs per person decrease as the group grows for private days, so it’s the perfect opportunity to climb with friends and family.

 Getting there and meeting location